Weigeltisauridae: Gliding

-The gliding membrane of weigeltisaurids is distinct from those of other gliding reptiles, which are modified ribs originating from the upper-lateral surface of the body.
-In contrast, in weigeltisaurids, the rods originate from the lower-lateral surface of the body.
-The furling and unfurling of the gliding membrane were likely controlled by the abdominal muscles.
-Preserved fossils show that the bony rods had a high degree of flexibility, similar to the ribs of living gliding lizards.
+The gliding membrane of weigeltisaurids originated lower-lateral surface of the body unlike those of rib-gliding reptiles.
+The furling and unfurling of the gliding membrane were likely controlled by the abdominal muscles, probably the M. obliquus externus.
+The patagial bones may have been connected to each other by tendons and muscles, which may have made them naturally tend towards a folded state.
+The patagial bones had a dumbbell-shaped cross section, which enhanced their rigidity enough to be able to be opened into a wing during flight without collapsing, though the outer tips of the patagial bones appear to have been somewhat flexible.
 Due to the low-wing configuration, it is likely that the gliding surface was angled upwards to increase stability.
 In living gliding lizards, it has been found that the forelimbs grab hold of the membrane during takeoff, allowing them to adjust their trajectory mid-flight.
 Similar behaviour has been proposed for weigeltisaurids, which is supported the presence of an additional phalange in the fourth digit of the hands of weigeltisaurids, which would have allowed them to more effectively grasp the wing.
-In a 2011 study comparing Coelurosauravus and other extinct gliding reptiles to modern Draco species, Coelurosauravus was found to be a less efficient glider than modern Draco due to its larger body size, with a substantial drop in height per glide.
+In a 2011 study comparing Coelurosauravus and other extinct gliding reptiles to modern Draco species, Coelurosauravus was found to be a less efficient glider than modern Draco due to its larger body size, with a substantial drop in height per glide, though a later 2025 study found that the body mass of Coelurosauravus had been overestimated and that it would have been a relatively efficient glider.